UCM created unique pieces of Rutgers Excellence content distributed across multiple channels to about 2 million readers.

 Rutgers Excellence Campaign

-Excellence happens at Rutgers every day, and the world needs to know.
-To advance the awareness of Rutgers’ excellence and support a presidential initiative to improve Rutgers' reputation, UCM launched the Rutgers Excellence campaign in 2021.
-Spotlighting the accomplishments and innovations of our scholars, our multichannel approach to content distribution in FY 2022 reached nearly 4 million readers and resulted in 138 million impressions, and our work continues in FY 2023.
+To advance the awareness of Rutgers’ excellence and support a presidential initiative to improve Rutgers' reputation, UCM launched the Rutgers Excellence campaign.
+Spotlighting the accomplishments and innovations of our scholars, our multichannel content distribution in FY 2023 reached nearly 2 million readers and resulted in 70+ million impressions.
+Our work continues in FY 2024.

 To reach target-specific audiences of academic leaders and alumni working in higher education, sponsored LinkedIn posts were placed.

-Multiple digital and print ad placements ran in focused media outlets including The Chronicle of Higher Education, Inside Higher Ed, Science, Nature, and other outlets by target media markets.
+Multiple digital and print ad placements ran in focused media outlets, including The Chronicle of Higher Education, Inside Higher Ed, Science, and other outlets by target media markets.